spyshiv/frontend-challenge/README.md

 ### Challenge

-[Here](https://github.com/Infratab/Twitter-Trends/blob/master/API.md) are the list of api end points.
+[Here](https://github.com/Infratab/Twitter-Trends/blob/master/API.md) are the list of api end points necessary for this challenge.

-Your challenge is to design a web page which shows trends percent contribution in the form of pie chart
+Your challenge is to design a web page which shows trends percent contribution in the form of pie chart as shown below:

-DOM:
-Checkout the DOM sample here:

 You have to write html, css for this web page.
 If you face any problems please contact us.

+// [Add image here]

 #### Features:

 ##### 1. Two dropdowns for selecting countries.
    Make [this](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countries) API call to get the list of countries to show them in dropdown.

 ##### 2. Show trends

    Make [this](https://github.com/Infratab/frontend-challenge/blob/master/API.md#get-countriescountrytrends) API call to get the list of trends of selected country.

  **Interactions**

  You can select country either from anyone or both the dropdowns.If you select a single country,then you have to show trends for that country else if you select countries from both the dropdowns, then show common trends of those countries.

  The trends have to be displayed in the bottom-lef of the page as shown in the image